Exiles (play): Summary

 The third act returns to Rowan's home at seven o'clock the following morning.
 Bertha's maid informs her of Rowan's departure from the home an hour earlier, as he left for a walk on the strand.
 Printed in the morning newspapers is a favourable article written about Rowan, written the previous evening by Hand himself.

 The events of the previous night between Bertha and Hand are unclear, as both parties agree it was a "dream."
 But appearances demonstrate Hand and Bertha shared "a sacred night of love."

 Hand reports to Rowan, assuring him Bertha in fact did not stay the night but instead Hand spent the night alone.
 Claiming to have visited the Vice-Chancellor's lodge, returned home to write the newspaper article, then gone to a nightclub where he picked up a divorcée and had sex with her ("what the subtle Duns Scotus calls a death of the spirit took place") in the cab on the way home.
 Following this conversation, Hand leaves for his cousin's house in Surrey while Rowan and Bertha are reconciled.
 Bertha admits that she longs to meet her lover, but asserts that the lover is Rowan himself.

 The resolution of the play lies precisely in the sense of doubt about what occurred between Hand and Bertha between Acts Two and Three.
 Rowan is wounded by the sense of doubt that he admits he longed for.
 Indeed, he sees this sense of doubt as what enables him "to be united with [Bertha] in body and soul in utter nakedness".

 Inspiration

 There are obvious parallels to be drawn with Joyce's own life – Joyce and Nora Barnacle lived, unmarried, in Trieste, during the years the fictional Rowans were living in Rome.
 During this time, Joyce and his lover considered themselves to be living in Exile, directly mirroring the setting of Exiles.
 Robert Hand too, draws a connection to Joyce's personal life as he resembles two friends of Joyce's, Oliver St. John Gogarty and Vincent Cosgrave, and even shares a few defining characteristics with them both.
+Another source of inspiration used by the author to model the character of Robert Hand was the Italian journalist Roberto Prezioso, which he met during his time in Trieste.
 Similarly, the character of Beatrice Justice has been said to reflect a cousin of Joyce's, Elizabeth Justice, who died in 1912.
 However, Exiles is by no means straightforwardly autobiographical.